beginning of content

 What are the causes of infertility?

-Things that may cause infertility in both women and men:
+There can be many causes of infertility.
+Things that may cause infertility in both females and males can include:

-Things that may cause infertility in women:
+Things that may cause infertility in females include:

-Things that may cause infertility in men:
+Things that may cause infertility in males include:

 How do I talk about infertility with my partner?